5 Easy Steps to Becoming a Recognized Student Organization

 - Policies as they apply to alcohol and gambling should be considered and referred to as they affect decision-making within campus organizations.
 Please see the Campus Life Handbook (PDF) for these policies.

-- Some student organizations require students be enrolled full-time, having at least 12 quarter hours of courses per term except graduating seniors.
+- Some student organizations require students be enrolled full-time, having at least 12 hours of courses per term except graduating seniors.
 Please check with the respective organization to see if the organization requires full-time status.

 - The responsibility for seeing these and other University regulations are followed lies with the individual organization and failure to comply with University regulations may result in disciplinary action.